 The Pipers - part of the Merry Maidens complex

-This is a study of the relationship of subtle energies with the landscape and society and the way that the ancients carried out geo-engineering works to engage with the subtle energies of the earth, landscape, the heavens and time.
+This is a study of the relationship of subtle energies with the landscape and society, examining the way that the ancients carried out geoengineering works to engage with the subtle energies of the earth, landscape, the heavens and time.

 The first phase of this project has been the construction of an accurate map of the alignments of Penwith's ancient sites.
-It is probably the most authoritative, carefully verified and comprehensive map of its kind in Britain.
+It is probably the most authoritative, carefully verified and comprehensive alignments map in Britain.

 Archaeology and geomancy

 Archaeology studies the artefacts and remains left behind by ancient peoples, interpreting them from field evidence.
-This has had enormous benefits in understanding our prehistory in Britain, and also it has some limitations.
-Conclusions can be drawn only when acceptable evidence is found, and if not found, substantial gaps occur and theories are thus based on incomplete evidene or interpretation.
+This has had enormous benefits in understanding our prehistory in Britain, and alsoit has some limitations.
+Conclusions can be drawn only when acceptable evidence is found, and if not found, substantial gaps occur and theories and interpretations can thus be based on incomplete evidence.

 Ancient sites tend to be looked at as single, isolated sites, not as part of a complete, integrated landscape.
-Archaeology is strong on understanding artefacts and material remains, and weak on understanding the sacred sites the ancients left to posterity - yet these were the highest and biggest expression of ancient cultures.
+Archaeology is strong on understanding artefacts and material remains, and weaker in understanding the sacred sites the ancients left to posterity - yet these were the highest and biggest expression of ancient cultures.

-It is also rather conservative, sometimes weak on commonsense and imagination and sometimes distorted by interpretative bias.
-This bias is influenced by a modern worldview back-projecting onto the past ideas and values from our own time, particularly through a denial of the spiritual-magical aspect of the culture of ancient peoples.
-Thus, the findings of geomancers such as Prof Alexander Tom, John Michell, TC Lethbridge and other similar researchers is generally ignored or overly criticised.
+Archaeology is also rather conservative - said to move forward one funeral at a time - and it can sometimes be weak on commonsense and imagination and sometimes distorted by interpretative bias.
+Such bias is influenced by a modern worldview back-projecting onto the past ideas and values from our own time.
+It involves a denial of the spiritual-magical aspect of the culture of ancient peoples.
+Thus, the findings of geomancers such as Prof Alexander Tom, John Michell, TC Lethbridge and other similar researchers is ignored or overly criticised.

 Thus, 'cliff castles' and 'hill forts' are viewed primarily as defensive structures, and cairns and barrows are interpreted primarily as funerary sites.
-Menhirs and stone circles are regarded as interesting, incomprehensible items, and the possibility that the ancients possessed an advanced understanding of mathematics, astronomy, physics, time and metaphysical realities is regarded as a romantic idea without being seriously entertained.
+Menhirs and stone circles are regarded as incomprehensible, and the possibility that the ancients possessed an advanced understanding of mathematics, astronomy, physics, time and metaphysical realities is regarded as a romantic idea without being seriously entertained.

 Fourth, subtle energy, difficult to measure using current scientific instrumentation, is unaccepted by science and academia, even when verified by multiple means or sensed by the personal experience of perfectly sane, intelligent people, including scientists themselves (or their wives).